bayardorivas/WORLD-UNIV/README.md

 ## :recycle: Improvements ##

 It would be nice the next improvements:
-- [ ] User authentication.
-- [ ] Multiuser to make transfers between users.
+- [ ] Select the number of universities listed by page.
-- [ ] Notification alerts when balance is lower than an specific amount.
+- [ ] Add a checkbox and create a new array for universities of interes.

 ## :memo: License ##

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/bayardorivas" target="_blank">Bayardo Rivas</a>